HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 A `Preset` is a group of settings specifically tailored for the software or device you want your videos to play on.
 Selecting a `Preset` can go a long way toward ensuring your video works where you want it to.

-HandBrake includes a number of official `Presets` that select specific settings to ensure compatibility for specific devices and for general use.
+HandBrake includes a number of official `Presets` that select specific settings to ensure compatibility for specific devices, the web, and for general use.
 When selecting one of these `Presets`, higher resolution video will be downscaled to a maximum resolution, and higher frame rates will be peak limited to a maximum frame rate.
 Audio and other settings may also be enforced.

 Here are some examples of how `Presets` work in practice: